 ReactJS offers code reusability, where a single piece of code for a UI component can be used across different platforms.
 This support for all the major browsers and platforms reflects React Cross Browser compatibility.
-Although a lot of the cross-browser compatibility is taken care of by the ReactJS itself, still Cross Browser Testing is important as some of the older versions of browsers have few limitations.
+Although a lot of the cross-browser compatibility is taken care of by ReactJS itself, Cross Browser Testing is still important as some of the older versions of browsers have few limitations.

-- The testers can check for the HTML5 and CSS codes of the elements to ensure cross-browser compatibility, in cases where certain features might cause inconsistencies for several browser versions.
+- The testers can check for the HTML5 and CSS codes of the elements to ensure React browser compatibility where certain features might cause inconsistencies for several browser versions.

-Additionally, older versions can be supported by adding polyfills in a ReactJS web app to achieve cross browser compatibility.
+- Additionally, older versions can be supported by adding polyfills in a ReactJS web app to achieve cross-browser compatibility.
 These polyfills are third-party JS files that work similarly to JS libraries.

 Testing a real ReactJS Web App for Browser Compatibility

-- Enter the URL of the Airbnb Web App that is under test, upon opening BrowserStack LiveStep 2 – Select the Device-Browser Combination for testing.
+Step 1 – Enter the URL of the Airbnb Web App under test upon opening BrowserStack LiveStep 2 – Select the Device-Browser Combination for testing.

-Here are some cross browser compatibility tests conducted on different browser-device combinations using BrowserStack’s real device cloud:
+Here are some cross-browser compatibility tests conducted on different browser-device combinations using BrowserStack’s real device cloud:

 - Windows 11 on Opera 79

-2. iPad Pro 12.9 2018 v15.0 on Safari
+2. iPad Pro 12.9 2021 on Safari

-3. MacOS Catalina on Edge 95
+3. macOS Catalina on Edge 95

-4.Samsung Galaxy S6 v5.0 on Firefox
+4.Samsung Galaxy S21 Ultra v11.0 on Firefox

-5. Google Pixel 4 v10.0 on Chrome
+5. Google Pixel 4 XL v10.0 on Chrome

-On all of the devices, the ReactJS web app of Airbnb worked consistently, with a seamless functionality providing the same user experience.
+On all the devices, the ReactJS web app of Airbnb worked consistently, with seamless functionality providing the same user experience.
 Hence, it can be concluded that the Airbnb web app built using ReactJS is cross browser compatible.